nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_uncategorisedData.md

   </tr>
 </table>

-The value of the test. this may be in the form of but is not limited to one of the following datatypes a quantity, string or an attachment.
+The value of the observation.
+This may be in the form of but is not limited to one of the following datatypes a quantity, string or an attachment.

 ### dataAbsentReason ###